XiangAoCHEN/XiangAoCHEN.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in Computer Science and Technology
+* B.Eng. in Computer Science and Technology, Hunan University, 2023